awbush/coughphp/readme.md

 See [Using Jekyll with Pages - User Documentation](https://help.github.com/articles/using-jekyll-with-pages/).

-I tried those instructions on 2015-04-19 using OS X Mavericks.
+I tried those instructions on 2015-04-19 using OS X Yosemite.
 Nokogiri would not install until I forced the architecture *and* forced it to use external libraries, so in case it helps someone: